 |Measure||Amount (Local)||Amount (USD)||Details||Update||Source|

-(i) No amount/estimate: The Bank of Korea (BOK) is making unlimited amounts available through open market operations (OMOs). (ii) February 27, To augment available funding for small and medium-sized enterprises (SMEs), the BOK increased the ceiling of the Bank Intermediated Lending Support Facility by a total of KRW5 trillion (about 0.26% of gross domestic product [GDP]).
-On May 13, the BOK increased the financial support by an additional KRW5 trillion to bring the ceiling to a total of KRW10 trillion. (iii) April 16, The BOK launched the Corporate Bond-Backed Lending Facility as a lending scheme providing KRW10 trillion in loans to businesses, banks and non-bank financial institutions for up to 6 months. (iv) June 19, KRW1.65 trillion in loans by policy banks as part of a financial aid package for the auto industry consisting of KRW175 billion in loans, KRW300 billion private debt fund to support first-tier subcontractors based on their accounts receivable, and KRW1 trillion in working capital loans with preferential interest rates for subcontractors with previous records of supplying parts to automakers. [update]
+(i) No amount/estimate: The Bank of Korea (BOK) is making unlimited amounts available through open market operations (OMOs); (ii) 27 February 2020, To augment available funding for small and medium-sized enterprises (SMEs), the BOK increased the ceiling of the Bank Intermediated Lending Support Facility by a total of KRW5 trillion.
+On 13 May 2020, the BOK increased the financial support by an additional KRW5 trillion to bring the ceiling to a total of KRW10 trillion.
+As of 10 June 2021, The BOK increased the total ceiling on the Bank Intermediated Lending Support Facility on three occasions last year (in March, May, and October 2020) by a total of KRW18 trillion, out of which KRW16 trillion was allocated to the Support Program for SMEs Affected by COVID-19 and the Support Program for Small Businesses that were operated on a temporary basis (originally set to expire at the end of March 2021).
+The BOK extended the operation period of the two programs by six months from 25 March 2021 to the end of September 2021.
+With such financial support from the BOK, bank loans amounting to KRW26.4 trillion were extended to 117,287 establishments between March 2020 and April 2021 under the Support Program for SMEs Affected by COVID-19.
+As for the Support Program for Small Businesses, bank loans worth KRW1.6 trillion were extended to 13,604 establishments between October 2020 and April 2021, showing steady growth in support loan performance; (iii) 22 April 2020 and end-April 2021, The allocated amount of the special purpose vehicle (SPV) to purchase commercial paper is in bullet (ii) in Measure 03A; (iv) 16 April 2020, The BOK launched the Corporate Bond-Backed Lending Facility as a lending scheme providing KRW10 trillion in loans to businesses, banks and non-bank financial institutions for up to 6 months; (v) 19 June 2020, KRW1.65 trillion in loans by policy banks as part of a financial aid package for the auto industry consisting of KRW175 billion in loans, KRW300 billion private debt fund to support first-tier subcontractors based on their accounts receivable, and KRW1 trillion in working capital loans with preferential interest rates for subcontractors with previous records of supplying parts to automakers.

 |01B - Support policies for short-term lending info_outline||